WardLordRuby/match_wire/README.md

 #### Tips:
 - After running the filter command make sure to have Filter Servers set to Favorites and Refresh to load the new favorite list (bottom right of the server browser)
-- Argmuents can be shortened to a single character for example `--includes` can be shortened to `-i`
+- Arguments can be shortened to a single character for example `--includes` can be shortened to `-i`
 - To add spaces to your search term surround it in quotations e.g. `filter -i "long search term"`

 ## Reconnect help